 The one thing she almost always buys, she tells me as we walk away, is pineapple.
 Always pineapple.
 "It's $2.99!
 Year-round!
 And it's always good.
 You can't beat that in Minnesota."
-She mixes this pineapple with other fresh fruits to have with yogurt for her breakfasts.
+She mixes pineapple with other fresh fruits to have with yogurt for her breakfasts.

 Salmon is my mother's other big Costco triumph.
 As she leans over the case, examining each package for color and quality, she tells me that tomorrow she'll cook the salmon in the slow cooker — her favorite way to prepare the enormous fillets that Costco sells.
 "We'll have salmon with some Brussels sprouts for dinner, but then we can make pasta salad or fish cakes with the leftovers."
 She pauses and thinks for a minute.
 "Or we can make creamed salmon on rice.
 That's a good recipe, too.
-Or if it's not too hot, some soup with salmon and potatoes would be really nice."
+Or some soup with salmon and potatoes would be really nice."
 She grins and pokes me with her elbow, "See!
 There's so much you can do with it!"

 And if she gets tired of salmon for too many meals?
 You guessed it: she freezes the leftovers.